Dirac surface states in magnonic analogs of topological crystalline insulators

+In the main text, we computed the magnon band structures and the energy conductivities in the models (1) and (12) by deforming the stacked honeycomb lattice into a topologically equivalent cubic-shaped lattice for simplicity.
+We here explain the detail of the deformation.
+Figure~\ref{fig:deformed}(a) shows the deformed honeycomb lattice of each layer.
+When we take the lattice primitive vectors $\bm{a}_{1}=(1,0,0)$, $\bm{a}_{2}=(0,1,0)$, and $\bm{a}_{3}=(0,0,1)$ as shown in the figure, the unit cell becomes cubic.
+We note that layers are located at intervals of $\bm{a}_{3}/2$ so that the magnetic unit cell is cubic because the spins on odd and even layers are aligned in the opposite directions in the systems [See also Fig.~1 in the main text].
+Figure~1(b) shows the Brillouin zone under open (periodic) boundary conditions in the $x$-direction ($y$- and $z$-directions).
+The symmetry points $\Gamma$, ${\rm M}_1$, ${\rm M}_2$, and ${\rm M}_3$ correspond to those in Figs.~2 and 4(b) in the main text.

 In the main text, we use the linear response theory to evaluate the energy current induced by an electric field $\bm{E}=E_{x}e^{-i\omega t}\bm{e}_{x}$.
 In this part, we show the expression of the perturbation Hamiltonian $H_E$.
-By taking account of the AC effect expressed by Eq.~(\ref{eq:ACphase}), we describe the magnon Hamiltonian as follows:
+By taking account of the AC effect, we can describe the magnon Hamiltonian as follows:

 Then, the perturbation Hamiltonian in the first order of the electric field $E_x$ can be expressed as $H_{E}(t)=H_{E}e^{-i\omega t}$, where $H_{E}$ is defined as